 How Do I Know if I Have Sleep Apnea?

 Obstructive sleep apnea is an incredibly common condition but since ‘apneas’ occur during sleep, sometimes it’s easy to miss.
 An apnea is an event in which airway muscles relax during sleep, partially collapsing and blocking the flow of air in and out of your lungs.

-Sleep apnea symptoms occur during your sleep, making them easy to miss.
-As your breathing stops multiple times per night and your body works to restore airflow your chest may heave, heart rate may spike, wake up gasping, and much more.
+As a result, blood oxygen levels are reduced and your brain sends signals to your body to fight for air.
+This can happen multiple times per night.
+Your chest may heave, your heart rate may spike, you may wake up gasping, and much more.
 All of which is extremely exhausting and dangerous.

 People wear trackers to monitor their personal fitness activity to improve their overall health, so it only makes sense for these devices to track your sleep, which is crucial for your overall well being.

-Also, with the ability to track your heart rate, sleep trackers are able to determine your sleep cycles, which must function properly in order to help you feel well rested.
-Pay close attention to how much time is spent in the REM cycle, which is needed to physically repair your body as you dream.
-Without getting enough time in the REM cycle you may feel fatigue, especially if you have a physically demanding career.
+Also, with the ability to track your respiratory rate and heart rate, sleep trackers are able to determine your sleep cycles, which must function properly in order to help you feel well rested.
+Pay close attention to how much time is spent in the REM sleep stage, which is needed to physically repair your body as you dream.
+Without getting enough time in this state, you may feel fatigue, especially if you have a physically demanding career.

 As the amount of time you spent in a restless state is subtracted from the time you got good sleep, sleep trackers are able to determine how much quality sleep you get.
 Then they display all of this helpful information in nightly charts for you to review.

 Be sure to look are your sleep results every morning to learn your normal routine and to see if you might be at risk for a sleeping disorder.
 Many doctors are finding this information to be incredibly valuable for determining if you need a sleep apnea test or not.